 What legal framework governs the development, manufacture and supply chain for fashion goods?
 What are the usual contractual arrangements for these relationships?
+(What initiatives are you seeing from a legal perspective to address global supply chain issues?)

 The development, manufacture and supply chain for fashion goods are governed by the Code of Commerce and the Civil Code .